 Concerts and events at Auditorium Parco della Musica

-For Christmas 2022, Auditorium Parco della Musica – Ennio Morricone is preparing a rich calendar of events, concerts, and theater performances for November and December including the artists of Roma Jazz Festival, and pianist Alexander Gadjiev playing Chopin and Schuman.
+For Christmas 2024, Auditorium Parco della Musica – Ennio Morricone is preparing a rich calendar of events from December 6th to January 6th, 2025 with concerts, and theater performances.

 Christmas Lights in Rome